Germany has a terrorism problem, foreign minister says | DW | 22.06.2019

 'Terror is terror'

-Maas claimed that Germany has more than 12,000 violent right-wing extremists, but 450 of them are able to stay underground, "even though they are wanted with an arrest warrant."
+Maas said Germany had more than 12,000 violent right-wing extremists, but 450 of them were able to stay underground "even though they are wanted with an arrest warrant."

 The German foreign minister said that Germans turn a blind eye to right-wing attacks and that right-wing terrorism should be identified as such.